Bridging the gap: How infrastructure can contribute to SDG outcomes

 Last updated: 2020

-The overall objective of the Initiative is to advance human rights and positive outcomes for people through iIn 2020, the GISD Alliance reached consensus on a common definition of Sustainable Development Investing (SDI) that can help establish norms that differentiate investment strategies.
+The Global Investors for Sustainable Development (GISD) Alliance, steered by UN DESA, reached consensus on a common definition of Sustainable Development Investing (SDI) to help establish norms that differentiate investment strategies.

-• Strategy: Use as a reference for some key definitions and recommended practices when embedding impact management into strategy, governance and management approach.
+• Implement: Refer to key definitions and recommended practices when embedding impact management into strategy, governance and management approach.

 SDG Impact Standards for Enterprises